scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

         ovs-vsctl show
         ip a

-Now the IP address should be on the *br-em1* interface.
+Now the IP address should be on the *br-em1* interface and *em1:1* virtual interface should be functional.

 **Lab 3 Complete!**